NIST World Trade Center Disaster Investigation: Fire Protection of Structural Members

 The National Fire Protection Association has adopted many of NIST's recommended improvements to the building code.
 NIST's recommendation for improving a building's structural frame and support system under severe loading conditions, such as during a fire event, resulted in the adoption of a new approach to high-rise building design.
 Much more scrutiny is to be given to the primary and secondary structural members as well as the connections that tie them together.

 The steel columns of the WTC buildings significantly lost strength when they were subjected to the heat of the fire.
 Concrete heated to the same temperature, however, loses no strength at all.
 As a result, new high-rise buildings, including One World Trade Center, are being constructed with reinforced, high-strength concrete.

 Emergency Communication Systems

 Due to the fact that New York City's Office of Emergency Management was located in 7 World Trade Center on the day of the attacks and vital communications equipment was located in the North Tower, their response was significantly impeded.
 They have since moved their offices to Brooklyn, and disaster and emergency management teams around the country are also moving away from possible targets of terrorist attacks, natural disasters and other emergency scenarios.

-Conspiracy theories

-Critics of these conspiracy theories say they are a form of conspiracism common throughout history after a traumatic event in which conspiracy theories emerge as a mythic form of explanation.

-A related criticism addresses the form of research on which the theories are based.
-Thomas W. Eagar, an engineering professor at MIT, suggested they "use the 'reverse scientific method'.
-They determine what happened, throw out all the data that doesn't fit their conclusion, and then hail their findings as the only possible conclusion."